How to Sell Your Home Using a Real Estate Lawyer Instead of an Agent

 While your real estate agent actively works to sell your home, and attorney in the same field handles your paperwork with a fine-tooth comb.
 Their job is to ensure there are no mistakes while protecting your interests.

-They go over your listing agreement with the real estate agent, double-checking the terms and suggesting alteration that work in your favor.
-They can also review any offers on your home, identifying red flags and tax benefits.
+They go over your listing agreement with the real estate agent, double-checking the terms and suggesting alterations that work in your favor.
+They can also review any offers on your home, identifying red flags and tax benefits, even if you live in Oak Run Ocala FL.

 After you accept an offer, the attorney is also capable of drafting contracts.
 They review the title, mortgage, and transfer documents as well.
 If you want, they can also write the deed and go over settlement funds at closing.